-Biocym continues to enhance the psychedelic energy he is synonymous for, in an escalating remix.
+Biocym continues to enhance the psychedelic energy he is synonymous with, in an escalating remix.
 An adequate addition to this release, it emphasises Melifera’s curatorial sensitivity.
-The soft start picks up pace into a climatic rendition, with elements such as spacey drones and melodies echoing into nothingness, carried on from Eamo’s original.
+The soft start picks up the pace into a climatic rendition, with elements such as spacey drones and melodies echoing into nothingness, carried on from Eamo’s original.

-Closing off with a track inspired by the desert planet from the Star Wars franchise, “Tatooine” is bass heavy and menacing.
+Closing off with a track inspired by the desert planet from the Star Wars franchise, “Tatooine” is bass-heavy and menacing.
 Peculiar sounds give the feel of looming futuristic structures, a driving hat constantly flowing into impending sounds which fade into the horizon of that which was Eamo’s journey.

-The label who is also behind “La Vallée Electrique” festival is evidently enthusiastic about the diverse output of electronic music culture.
+The label which is also behind “La Vallée Electrique” festival is evidently enthusiastic about the diverse output of electronic music culture.
 With the release, Melifera continues to add to its complex hive of artists, sounds and visual repertoire, even if that visual is an imagined landscape deriving from Eamo and Biocym’s sonic interpretations.